CEMEXPO

 CEMEXPO (Centro de Exposiciones y Convenciones Mitad del Mundo) is an international convention center located at Manuel Córdova Galarza freeway km.
 9. Quito, Ecuador.

 History

 It was inaugurated in September 1999 and has a surface area of 85,253 square meters.
+During its time it has hosted various corporate and entertainment events.
+Including as a Rave venue for international techno artists.